Health Innovation Practicum, Autumn 2017, Thursdays, 5:00-6:50 p.m., Paccar Hall 391

 How the Team Projects Work

 The team projects are a significant part of the Health Innovation Practicum contributing 50% of each student’s total course points.
 Project ideas come from the students in the class.
-The opening portion of the first two classes on September 29th and October 6th will have time for students with project ideas to briefly outline their concept to the class.
+The opening portion of the first two classes will have time for students with project ideas to briefly outline their concept to the class.

-On October 6th “posters” summarizing each concept will go up on the classroom walls and each student will be given a set of stickers to use in voting for the concepts they like best.
+During the second class “posters” summarizing each concept will go up on the classroom walls and each student will be given a set of stickers to use in voting for the concepts they like best.
 The concepts with the most votes will become the final class project concepts and we’ll spend part of that class organizing teams with the remainder of team organization conducted through Canvas.
-You will have to form teams by the end of the second class on October 6th.
+You will have to form teams by the end of the second class.

 Project timelines are tight.
-The team’s first assignment – the first project Canvas – is due at the very next class on Oct 13th.
-We will have a team of people who are experts in the health space on Oct 13th to help you work on your ideas.
+The team’s first assignment – the first project Canvas – is due at the very next class in the third week.
+We will have a team of people who are experts in the health space to help you work on your ideas.
 They have agreed to be mentors.

-The team’s final assignment is a Business model Canvas, due December 8th.
+The team’s final assignment is a Business model Canvas.

 To ensure that all team members contribute to the project, confidential team peer evaluations round out the set of project assignments.